tgilbrough/MrKnowItAll/README.md

 ```

 Results are dumped to the `tensorboard_models/` directory and can be viewed
-by using `python3 -m tensorflow.tensorboard --logdir tensorboard_models/`.
+by using `tensorboard --logdir tensorboard_models/`.
 The name of each experiment includes the parameters used.